 Education and Workforce

-That is why Congressman Yarmuth has supported legislation that makes historic investments in new energy-efficient technologies, emissions reduction, and our nation’s energy independence.
+Protecting the air we breathe and the water we drink is a top priority for Chairman Yarmuth.
 He is a vocal advocate for ending the practice of mountaintop removal mining, which jeopardizes the health and well-being of families in the surrounding communities.
-He also introduced the Appalachian Community Health Emergency Act, which would require the government to perform the first federal study of public health impacts of mountaintop removal mining and mandate certification of its safety before allowing it to continue.
+He introduced the Appalachian Community Health Emergency Act, which would require the government to perform the first federal study of public health impacts of mountaintop removal mining and stop the practice completely unless it can be proven to be safe.

 It is also necessary that we address our nation's gun violence epidemic.
-Congressman Yarmuth believes we should start by approving legislation to keep military-style weapons off the streets, close loopholes that allow people to buy guns illegally, and require universal background checks for all gun purchases.
-He will continue this fight in Congress until all of our communities are safe from the scourge of gun violence.
+Chairman Yarmuth supports legislation to keep military-style weapons off the streets, close loopholes that allow people to buy guns illegally, and require universal background checks for all gun purchases.
+He will continue this fight in Congress until our communities are safe from the scourge of gun violence.